trsquarelab/glexamples/README.md

 ## Building the applications

+Automake is used to build the example applications.

 OpenGL (ofcourse) and glut should be available to build the source code.

 To build the source code follow following steps,